ocaml-cross/opam-cross-ios/README.md

 opam-cross-ios
 ==============

-This OPAM repository contains an up-to-date iOS toolchain featuring OCaml 4.14.2 and 5.0.0 and some commonly used packages.
+This OPAM repository contains an iOS toolchain featuring OCaml 4.14.2 and 5.0.0 and some commonly used packages.

 The supported build system is macOS 10.9 and later.
 The supported target systems are iOS devices, 64-bit x86 and ARM iOS simulators, and Mac Catalyst.